zecure/blog.zecure.org/content/post/alarm.md

 Most systems are closed, connected to a cloud that you have no control over, and - as history has shown often enough - they tend to be incredibly insecure.
 So basically they are a blackbox bug that you install in your own home.
 Bummer.

-This was not an option for me, so I decided to make my own alarm system instead consisting only out of [free software](https://en.wikipedia.org/wiki/Free_software).
+This was not an option for me, so I decided to make my own alarm system instead consisting out of [free software](https://en.wikipedia.org/wiki/Free_software).
 How hard could it possibly be?
 Spoiler, not very.
-It still took some time and effort to create and combine all required components as there was no existing software that met all my requirements, so I had to develop my one.
+It still took some time and effort to create and combine all required components as there was no existing software that met all my requirements, so I had to develop my own.

 This blog post documents the whole setup process, both as a documentation for myself and as a tutorial for other people that also want to build their own secure alarm system.